syl20bnr/spacemacs-elpa-mirror/stable-melpa/flyspell-correct-readme.txt

 This package provides functionality for correcting words via custom interfaces.
-There are two functions for this: `flyspell-correct-word-generic' to correct word at point and `flyspell-correct-previous-word-generic' to correct any visible word before point.
+There are two functions for this: `flyspell-correct-at-point' to correct word at point and `flyspell-correct-previous-word-generic' to correct any visible word before point.
 In most cases second function is more convenient, so don't forget to bind it.